Backpacking in the United Kingdom - Bletchley Park, Cracking the Enigma Code

 Their efforts played a very crucial role in shortening the war and the course of our futures.

-And all this happened all in the town of Bletchley, not more than 10 minutes walk from where I grew up.
+And all this happened in the town of Bletchley, not more than a 10-minute walk from where I grew up.

 And as I wrap up my life here, following the death of my father, I take one last opportunity to go and backpack it.